shopware5/devdocs/source/designers-guide/google-pagespeed-best-practise/index.md

 ### Responsive images

 Most images in Shopware provide the full range of the defined thumbnail sizes so the browser can choose which one to display.
-But to select the suitablein addition, the browser needs to know, how big the image that will be displayed is.
+But to select the suitable addition, the browser needs to know, how big the image that will be displayed is.

 **Recommendation for the best score**